maevaesc/PACT4.3-Schw-Apps/README.md

 # Application Android

-  The Projet d’Apprentissage Collaboratif Thématique de Telecom ParisTech, is a teaching unit proposed to all first year students arriving at Télécom ParisTech.
+  The Projet d’Apprentissage Collaboratif Thématique of Telecom ParisTech, is a teaching unit proposed to all first year students arriving at Télécom ParisTech.
 Each of the 20 groups (8 students/group) realizes his own project.
 The originality comes from the fact that the students fix themselves the ambition of their project.
 This is their responsability to get adequate support and material facilities from teachers.

   The assumption of our subject leans on a famous imaginary instrument described by Boris Vian in Froth of the Daydream: the pianococktail.
 This machine, depending on the music played by the pianist, directly pours a cocktail which flavor reminds of the sensation felt while the song is played.
 Consequently our basic idea was to link sound and taste through a project which extracts some pieces of information from a song and can generate, starting from its analysis, a cocktail recipe.